omkarlhr9595/IMCC/FY/DSA/Doubley Linked List/deleteElementAtBegining.md

-# Here is an algorithm to delete an element at the beginning of a linked list:
+# Here is an algorithm to delete an element at the beginning of a doubly linked list:

 ```
 STEP 1 : Start traversing the linked list from the head node